idris-lang/Idris-dev/docs/tutorial/typesfuns.rst

 *Records* are data types which collect several values (the record's *fields*) together.
-Idris provides syntax for defining records and *automatically generating field access and update functions*.
-Unlike *the syntax used for data structures, records in Idris follow a *different syntax to that seen with Haskell.
-For example, we can *represent a person's name and age in a record:
+Idris provides syntax for defining records and automatically generating field access and update functions.
+Unlike the syntax used for data structures, records in Idris follow a different syntax to that seen with Haskell.
+For example, we can represent a person's name and age in a record:

 .. code-block:: idris